CORE CONCEPTS

 Inviting reviewers

 Go to the Reviewers page and use “Invite a reviewer”.
 You will need their name and email.
-They get a sign-in link by email.
-When they click it and sign in, they automatically join your organization as a reviewer.
+They get an invitation email that sends them to sign in with the invited email address.
+After they enter the one-time code from their inbox, they automatically join your organization as a reviewer.

 Assigning submissions